matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 yarn hardhat compile
 ```

-A `tmp` folder was created in the `contracts` directory.
-This is where the flattened versions of the contracts are stored.
-This folder is a compilation artifact, and should not be added to version control.
+A `artifacts-zk` and `cache-zk` folders were created in the root directory (instead of the regular hardhat's `artifacts` and `cache`).
+These are compilation artifacts, and should not be added to version control.

 6. Create the deployment script in the `deploy/deploy.ts`: